- Overview of CPR

 Prompt initiation of uninterrupted chest compression and early defibrillation (when indicated) are the keys to success.
-Speed, efficiency, and proper application of CPR determine successful outcome; the rare exception is profound hypothermia caused by cold water immersion, when successful resuscitation may be accomplished even after prolonged arrest (up to 60 min).
+Speed, efficiency, and proper application of CPR with the least possible interruptions determine successful outcome; the rare exception is profound hypothermia caused by cold water immersion, when successful resuscitation may be accomplished even after prolonged arrest (up to 60 min).

 Adult comprehensive emergency cardiac care.